cagataycode/foodmoodapp/README.md

 - Log food items with timestamps
 - Track mood before/after eating
-- Add notes and photos
+- Add notes and photos (images stored as base64 in DB)
 - Search and filter logs

 ### Insights